hamzakc/commerce/README.md

 ### DataStore
 Where necessary each service will have their own database.
 Initially this will be a NoSQL distributed store.
-I am on the fence on which one to choose, but to just get things going I am going to start to use MongoDB.
+I am on the fence on which one to choose, but to just get things going I am going to start to use Riak.

 ### Communication between services
 I am going to explore using IBM's MQ Light messaging system.
 This will allow servies to be decoupled from each other and will allow a pub/sub architecture.
 For example if an admin user makes a change to a prodcut (using the admin product service), this is then pushed to the frontend product service which in turn updates the product.
 Otherwise we would have to have a post made to the frontend service when the admin service is updated.
 This would couple the two services together.